activitystreams/website/README.md

-This repository houses the Activity Streams website at <http://activitystrea.ms/>.
+This repository houses the Activity Streams An Amazing Website at <http://activitystrea.ms/>.

 ## Special Directories ##